History of Providence, Rhode Island: An "industrial wonder"

+In 1914, a series of civil disturbances known as the Macaroni Riots broke out in the city's Federal Hill neighborhood where several hundred Italian Americans protested against an increase in the price of pasta products in the city.

 Influenza outbreak

 In early September 1918, the first cases of the Spanish flu started appearing in Providence.
 By the end of the month, public health superintendent Charles V. Chapin had identified over 2,500 cases in the city.
 Chapin and other officials responded by ordering more hospital beds and increased staffing.
 On October 6, the Providence Board of Health issued a general closure order, affecting all public and private schools, theaters, movie houses, and dance halls.
 The spread of the influenza reached its highest level during October 3–9, with 6,700 cases reported.
 The closure order was rescinded on October 25.
 The flu returned for a smaller second wave in January 1919, which hit schools particularly hard.
-By February 5, no new cases were being reported and the pandemic was declared over.
+By February 5, no new cases were being reported and the epidemic was declared over.

 Early decline

 The city began to see a decline by the mid-1920s as manufacturing industries began to shut down.
+In 1922, it was affected by the 1922 New England Textile Strike, shutting down the mills in the city over an attempted wage cut and hours increase.

-The city was deeply affected by the Great Depression, which left more than a third of the city's labor force unemployed.
+The city was deeply affected by the Great Depression, which left more than a third of the labor force unemployed.
 The subsequent Recession of 1937–1938 was immediately followed by the New England Hurricane of 1938, which flooded the city's downtown.
-The hurricane was particularly destructive to the city's struggling textile industry, with many mills never reopening following the storm.
+The hurricane was particularly destructive to the struggling textile industry, with many mills never reopening following the storm.